Trails, Safari’s and Beaches

 Where To Stay: South Africa Accommodation – Has a disability section for each province.

-Accessible Botanical Gardens
+2. Accessible Botanical Gardens and Wine Farms

 There are a variety of Botanical Gardens around South Africa that are accessible to persons with Mobility Impairments, including persons who use wheelchairs and other Mobility Aids.